Systematic Research and Analysis of the Tooth Colour

 Dinslaken, May 2005 André Hoffmann

-He also described a time limit of drying up to which relatively natural, suitable color values and shade matching results can be obtained and after which no color determination should be carried out; and he established the rehydration time after the end of the drying or dental treatment, which must be waited in order to regain a natural tooth color and to get correct values and results again.
+He also described a time limit of drying up to which relatively natural, suitable colour values and shade matching results can be obtained and after which no colour determination should be carried out; and he established the rehydration time after the end of the drying or dental treatment, which must be waited in order to regain a natural tooth colour and to get correct values and results again.

 His findings also show that teeth are able to store information on, for example, the condition (liquid content, colour values) and the time within the drying and liquid reabsorption chronology.
 The author articulates a “dental chronometer” (“tooth clock”), “dental data store” (“tooth data store”) and a “dental memory” (“tooth memory”) and believes that significant progress in this area may include and could be achieved via a neural network for colour measurement apparatus.